Where to Discuss?

 install.packages("ggthemes")

-You might prefer tidyverse for convenience.
-But I’d simply choose one library at a time, to get more understanding.
+Yes, tidyverse is like installing a whole kitchen set.
+But for now, we’re just learning how to fry an egg, not host a cooking show.
+I’d simply choose one library at a time, to get more understanding.

 Jupyter Lab